Why Do Cats 'Make Biscuits' or Knead? February 06 2019, 5 Comments

 One reason cats knead is that it is a leftover behavior stemming from kittenhood that carries into adulthood.
 Nursing kittens will knead the area on either side of their mother's teat, an action thought to stimulate milk flow.
-This may also explain the reason why some adult cats will suckle at the object they're kneading (blanket, pillow, or their human).
+This may also explain the reason why some adult cats will suckle at the object they are kneading (blanket, pillow, or their human).
 It's thought that this kneading behavior is a way for cats to self-soothe and bring themselves comfort.

 They’re Scent Marking.

 Another reason cats knead is it allows them to leave their scent on their favorite objects and stake their claim.
 Cat paws are actually equipped with hidden scent glands, and when they knead (or scratch your furniture), pheromones are released onto the object.
 Every time your cat kneads, she is also leaving behind her scent--effectively claiming her favorite objects as hers.
-These pheromones are pretty much undetectable to our human noses, but other cats or animals in the home will be able to sniff out that message loud and clear: This is MY house!
+These pheromones are pretty much undetectable to our human noses, but other cats or animals in the home will be able to sniff out that message loud and clear: This is mine!
 So if your cat kneads on you, take it as a compliment.
-They’re claiming you as their human!
+They’re claiming you as their human.